utopia-foss/utopia/README.md

         git submodule update

     This will perform a `git checkout` of the specified commit in all submodules.
+To fetch data of submodules that were not previously available on your branch, call the following command:

+        git submodule update --init --recursive

 ### Dependencies